-The Colección del Museo Ruso, an offspring of the Russian State Museum of Saint Petersburg, chose Malaga as a destination to increase their already significant global footprint; and it’s not hard to see why.
+In 2015, the Colección del Museo Ruso, a branch of the Russian State Museum of Saint Petersburg, chose Malaga as a destination to increase its already significant global footprint – and it’s not hard to see why.

-The collection is housed in magnificent La Tabacalera – a complex of beautiful buildings which used to house the old tobacco factory and which for the last six years has hosted the city’s motor museum and, more recently, the city’s Digital Content Hub.
+The gallery is located in the magnificent La Tabacalera, a complex of beautiful buildings which used to house the old tobacco factory.
+Nowadays, for the last decade, it has hosted the city’s motor museum and, more recently, the city’s Digital Content Hub.

 Even if art isn’t your thing, the neighbourhood is still worth checking out.
 It is well worth taking the bus ride from the centre, or even the walk along Misercordia beach to take in the wide selection of ‘chiringuitos’ (beach bars) which have a lot more of a local feel than La Malagueta, for example.

 The Parque del Oeste is also a stone’s throw away.

 Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
 After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.